Battery Bank Sizing Calculator

 Do I need to derate for cold temperatures?

-Yes — especially for lead-acid.
+Yes, especially for lead-acid.
 At 32°F (0°C), AGM/Gel batteries lose roughly 20% of usable capacity; at 0°F (-18°C), they lose ~40%.
-LiFePO4 holds up better (10–15% loss at freezing), but most LiFePO4 batteries refuse to accept charge below 32°F to prevent permanent plating damage.
+LiFePO4 holds up better (10–15% loss at freezing), but most LiFePO4 batteries stop accepting charge below 32°F to prevent permanent plating damage.

 If your bank lives in an unheated space in a cold climate, derate 10–20% in the calculator and budget for an insulated battery box with low-wattage heat (a $30 reptile heating pad on a thermostat works well).